 Delhi ‘O’ Delhi is an award-winning Indian restaurant, with lots to offer.
 They have bee serving some amazing Indian food for over ten years, and their food is a modern interpretation of India.

-They keep the traditional, flavorful roots of Indian food, whilst using contemporary techniques and cooking practices.
+They keep the traditional, flavour-packed roots of Indian food, whilst using contemporary techniques and cooking practices.

 For starters, they have ragda patties (crispy potatoes with white pea mash and watermelon), laung elaichi murgh (chicken tikka with cardamom, and fennel root salad), along with spiced prawns and australian adraki shops cooked in a clay oven.